374 lines

 </code></pre>

-<p>This error message states that were not allowed to explicitly call <code>drop</code>.
+<p>This error message states that we’re not allowed to explicitly call <code>drop</code>.
 The

 error message uses the term <em>destructor</em>, which is the general programming term